Qian8988/Final-Project-Team-7/README.md

 **Easy Ensemble AdaBoos Classifier:** _Benefits_ - _Limitations_ -

 - Dashboard Blueprint: Dashboard includes distribution of scores for both red and white wines.
 Also includes ability to interactively switch between red and white wines as well as switching between each of the features for red and white wines respectively.
+The results (accuracy, precision, recall and F1 score) of all the models will have interactive filters to look at red/white wine.